Jason Schreier’s latest report for Bloomberg tells a lot about the current leadership team leading PlayStation.

 As they say, the proof is in the pudding — Sony owns more than a dozen studios under the PlayStation Studios label but we only really hear about the major ones.
 Studios such as Santa Monica, Naughty Dog and Guerrilla Games are usually given the budget to deliver expensively produced video games.
 Compare this to how Microsoft has been working with the teams behind Xbox Game Studios and it is a clear contrast, with each team working on putting games onto Xbox Game Pass.

-To further drive this point home, that Sony’s need to deliver blockbuster after blockbuster, comes in the form of SIE Japan shuttering.
+To further drive this point home, Sony’s need to deliver blockbuster after blockbuster comes in the form of SIE Japan shuttering.
 The once iconic Japan Studio has been home to dozens of hits over the three decades in business, but with no tangible hits over the last few years, Sony moved to close the studio and focus on Asobi Team, who has been working on Astro’s Playroom and Astro Bot Rescue Mission, two massively successful games for Sony.
 Instead of creating games that could be successful in Japan, Sony wants a global approach to game development.

 Another example is Sony’s Bend Studio, the team that worked on Days Gone, which launched to mixed reception and was mired with bugs when it launched.
 Since then, the team behind the project has tried unsuccessfully to get a sequel off the ground but Sony’s not been receptive on the subject even with the game seeing a profit, but at the expense of a prolonged development cycle.

-With a sequel to Days Gone off the table, one team at Bend has been assigned to assisting Naughty Dog with work on a multiplayer game, and another team working on a new Uncharted with guidance from Naughty Dog.
+With a sequel to Days Gone off the table, one team at Bend has been assigned to assist Naughty Dog with work on a multiplayer game, and another team working on a new Uncharted with guidance from Naughty Dog.
 This has led to staff being unhappy and leaving the studio.
 Bend is worried they may be absorbed by Naughty Dog with leadership wanting off any projects related to the other studio, which has led to work on a new game beginning last month.

 Tying back into the story, the team led by Mumbauer was given probationary approval for working on a new project, codenamed T1X, this meant the team worked in secrecy and would not offer a budget to hire extra help, which meant that it was hard to believe Sony trusted them.
 In 2019, a chunk of the game was ready but by then, Hermen Hulst was promoted to head of PlayStation’s Worldwide Studios.
-At the time he saw this remake project as being too expensive, with the reason being it was a game planned for PlayStation 5 with a new graphical engine powering it.
+At the time he saw this remake project as being too expensive, the reason being it was a game planned for PlayStation 5 with a new graphical engine powering it.
 That meant more hired hands to work on the project and redesign mechanics.

 Later, the team was told to help finish up The Last of Us Part II, which had been delayed into 2020.
 From here, the entire team at Visual Arts Service Group would need to support Naughty Dog in getting the sequel out the door.
 After that, Sony sent Naughty Dog staff to help on the T1X project.
 Since many of the staff from Naughty Dog worked on the original The Last of Us, they had more weight to shift when discussing the remake project.